matterandvoid-space/subscriptions/README.md

 (third-sub base-db {:kw :num-two}) ; => 110
 ```

-If static arguments are declared on the subscription and args are also passed to the subscrpition they are merged with the user
+If static arguments are declared on the input signals and args are also passed to the subscrpition they are merged with the user
 specified value overriding the static ones - as in: `(merge static-args user-args)`

 ```clojure